ConceptaNjolima/MyTNTResources/Week 1/Intro to Git.md

    * Make change and commit with Soucretree.
    * *Talk about staged vs unstaged commits?*

-9. NTs look at repo in SourceTree, make change and commit.
+9. **Try it** - NTs look at repo in SourceTree, make change and commit.

+---

 10. **Demo** - remote repository in VS Code with GitHub Instructor demos migrating repository to GitHub.
    * Create a new repo in GitHub, *want to do it by building in TNT repo or in individual?*